 If you were born after December 31, 1956, you must provide evidence of immunity or immunization for measles (rubeola and rubella) before you will be eligible to register for classes.
-If you have not already submitted the required documentation, it would be useful if you would send it soon, so you will be eligible to register after completion of virtual registration.
+If you have not already submitted the required documentation, you should submit it as soon as possible so you will be eligible to register after completion of virtual registration.
 More information can be found here: Immunization Information.